etan18/Obsidian-Notes/Unfinished/robotics.md

-**Moravec's paradox** lies at the heart of robotics research.
-It states that tasks which are easy for humans are hard for robots, and tasks that are hard for humans to accomplish are easy for robots.
+**Moravec's paradox** states that tasks which are easy for humans are hard for robots, and tasks that are hard for humans to accomplish are easy for robots.

-###### todo topics
+###### topics
 - control
 - sim2real
 - nerf